akostrik/IRC-server/README.md

 IRC = Internet Relay Chat
-* на основе IRC: ICQ, Skype, Discord, Telegram, Slack, etc...
+* Examples of IRC technologies: ICQ, Skype, Discord, Telegram, Slack, etc...
 * most public IRC servers don't usually set a connection password

 ## How to run using the terminal: